 When carrying your newborn, they should be in a spread-squat position, especially if they have been diagnosed with hip dysplasia.
-Your baby will automatically adopt this position, sometimes referred to as the frog position, when you snuggle him or her to your breast.
-When babywearing, it’s important that the legs don’t hang down loosely; knees should be at the approximate level of the belly button and form an M.
+Your baby will automatically adopt this position, sometimes referred to as the frog position, when you snuggle them to your breast.
+When babywearing, it’s essential that the legs don’t hang down loosely; knees should be at the approximate level of the belly button and form an M.

 In addition, your baby’s back should always be slightly curved but not pushed into a swayback position.
 Swayback is simply when the hips overrotate so the hips don’t sit properly, but the firm support of many Soft Structured Carriers, like the BabyBjorn or Ergobaby, should help you put your baby in an ideal position to prevent it.

 Another risk of a bad babywearing position could be over-stimulating your baby when he or she faces away from you.
 That’s why it’s doubly important to carry your child in such a way that they can snuggle up for some bonding time when the world overwhelms them.

 No matter how you’re carrying your child, make sure to support their head until they can hold it up by themselves.
 This is easy to do in a baby wrap.
 You can just pull the edge tightly and hold the infant’s head with an additional cloth.
 Baby carriers usually have a kind of hood that prevents the head from falling back, or they should invest in the infant insert for babies that are too small.